jakir-ruet/aws-practitioner-professional/README.md

 | **Amazon DynamoDB**             | Automatically replicates data across multiple AZs |

 ##### Scalability, Elasticity & Agility
-Both Scalability and Elasticity are core cloud concepts that help applications handle varying loads efficiently — but they are `not the same` thing.
+Scalability, Elasticity, and Agility are core principles that underpin the cloud computing model, enabling businesses to meet fluctuating demand, optimize costs, and innovate faster.
+These are cloud concepts that help applications handle varying loads efficiently — but they are `not the same` thing.

 ###### Scalability
 The ability of a system to increase or decrease its capacity (usually compute, storage, or throughput) based on workload.
 Types of Scalability: